astrojs/fitsjs/README.md

 A standalone JavaScript library for reading the astronomical file format – FITS.
 This library is built for modern browsers supporting the DataView object.
 These include at least Chrome 9, Firefox 15, and Safari 6.

-To use the library copy lib/fits.js to your project and include it using a script tag.
-After including the library, the FITS object is exposed by calling require.
+To use the library copy `lib/fits.js` to your project and include it using a script tag.
+After including the library, the FITS object is exposed under the `astro` namespace.

     <script src="fits.js" type="text/javascript" charset="utf-8">
     </script>

     <script type="text/javascript">
-      FITS = require('fits');
+      var FITS = astro.FITS;
     </script>

 This library may be used to read various forms of the FITS format.
 This implementation is under active development.
 In its current state it supports the following: